PierreLesturgie/abc-random-forest-pipeline/README.md

 ### R pipeline to run (and visualize) model selection and parameters estimation using abcRF package, with additional custom cross validation.
 ####  Author: Pierre Lesturgie.
 Please contact (pierrelesturgie@outlook.fr) before using and sharing.

-This pipeline is built around some functions of the abcRF R package and was first used and developped for the following (but updated in 04/2024):
+This pipeline is built around some functions of the abcRF R package and was first used and made for the following (but updated in 04/2024):

 Lesturgie, P., Planes, S., & Mona, S. (2022).
 Coalescence times, life history traits and conservation concerns: An example from four coastal shark species from the Indo‐Pacific. *Molecular Ecology Resources*, 22(2), 554–566. https://doi.org/10.1111/1755-0998.13487